lextudio/sharpsnmplib/readme.md

 [The documentation site is here](http://docs.sharpsnmp.com).

 Issues can be created directly at GitHub.
+The work item dashboard is at [Waffle.io](https://waffle.io/lextm/sharpsnmplib).

 Questions should post to [StackOverflow.com](http://stackoverflow.com) with sharp-snmp tag.